RodCyb3Dev/weather_app/README.md

 * Create [Robot Framework](http://robotframework.org/) integration tests.
 Hint: Start by creating a third container that gives expected weather data and direct the backend queries there by redefining the **MAP_ENDPOINT**.

+* I went with [CircleCI](https://circleci.com) and used [Travis CI](https://travis-ci.org) that would test.

-### Cloud
+### Cloud AWS

 *The biggest trend of recent times is developing, deploying and hosting your applications in cloud.
 Knowing cloud -related technologies is essential for modern IT specialists.*

-* Set up the weather service in a free cloud hosting service, e.g. [AWS](https://aws.amazon.com/free/) or [Google Cloud](https://cloud.google.com/free/).

-### Ansible
+* The weather app is deployed to a cloud hosting service [AWS working link](https://aws.amazon.com/free/) or [Link to push app after all tests have passed](http://weatherapp-env.h8cxvgifqe.us-east-2.elasticbeanstalk.com).

+### Travis CI & CircleCI

 *Automating deployment processes saves a lot of valuable time and reduces chances of costly errors.
 Infrastructure as Code removes manual steps and allows people to concentrate on core activities.*

-* Write [ansible](http://docs.ansible.com/ansible/intro.html) playbooks for installing [docker](https://www.docker.com/) and the app itself.
+* I used [Travis CI](https://travis-ci.org) that would only deploy once all the checks have passed.
+It will run docker-compose up --build and also create a build folder for the frontend.

 # robofriends-ci
 Continuous Integration for weatherapp with CircleCI

-### Documentation

-*Good documentation benefits everyone.*

-* Remember to update the README

-* Use descriptive names and add comments in the code when necessary

-…or create a new repository on the command line echo "# weather_app" >> README.md git init git add README.md git commit -m "first commit" git remote add origin git@github.com:Rodcode47/weather_app.git git push -u origin master
-…or push an existing repository from the command line git remote add origin git@github.com:Rodcode47/weather_app.git git push -u origin master